Cancellations and Withdrawals for Academic Years 2023/2024 (Fall 2023-Spring 2024)

 Please note this is not applicable to student family contracts.
 These contracts are governed by the Residential Tenancies Act.
 Please see your terms and conditions for more information.

 If you wish to cancel your contract or withdraw from residence, please submit a withdrawal/cancellation form.

 Please note the following:

-- Students will remain financially responsible if they decide to leave for reasons outside of “academically withdrawn” or “pandemic concerns” between now and spring 2022.
+- Students will remain financially responsible if they decide to leave for reasons outside of “academically withdrawn/deferred/graduating”

 - When you pay your $500 residence deposit, it is applied as a credit to your Quest account.
 The deposit will offset part of your residence fees when you become fees arranged.
-Except for study permit holders who receive a refund for their residence deposit, students who cancel their contract will see a $500 administrative fee charged to your Quest account.
+Students who cancel their contract will see a $500 administrative fee charged to their Quest account.
 The administrative charge ensures that the non-refundable residence deposit is retained by Campus Housing.

 This means if you cancel your contract, you will be required to pay your full residence fees.
 We encourage you to review your specific residence contract for applicable withdrawal fees before submitting your request.

 How to withdraw or cancel your residence contract

 - Submit the withdrawal/cancellation form and indicate a firm move out date (please select the first day of term if you haven’t moved in yet) and select a reason why you are leaving residence.

 - Move your belongings out of residence and return your keys to the front desk of your residence community.
 Please note that for every day you have your belongings in residence and/or have your residence key, you are financially responsible for residence.